nodejs/mentorship/README.md

 - **Mentors guide** - Mentors make themselves available to their mentees and they actively listen.
-Guidance includes sharing experiences, past or present, and how mentors dealt with a particular challenge or situation.
+Guidance includes sharing experiences, past or present, and how you may have dealt with a particular challenge or situation.

 - **Mentors are a connection point** - Mentors connect mentees with people and resources (e.g. articles, classes).
 Mentors aren’t expected to know all the